Azathothep/neongine/README.md

 Use the `WASD` keys to move the camera around, and the `I` and `O` keys to zoom in / out.
 Be careful however, the camera state won't reload when entering play mode.

 You can also save the current scene by pressing `Ctrl+S` key.
-This will create a `MainScene.json` file in the `Assets` folder, which can be loaded by the `Scenes.Load(string)` static method.
+This will create a `MainScene.json` file in the `Assets` folder, which can be loaded by the `Scenes.Load(filePath)` static method.

 ### Building the final application

-To build the final application without the editor, use the following `dotnet publish` parameters:
+To build the final application without the editor, use the following `dotnet publish` command-line:
 ```
 dotnet publish -c Release -r win-x64 -p:PublishReadyToRun=false -p:TieredCompilation=false --self-contained /p:DefineConstants=NEONGINE_BUILD
 ```

-The application created this way won't run any editor-related code.
+An application created this way won't run any editor-related code.

 ## Entities

-Entities in your game will be represented by an EntityID object.
-They can hold components, have a parent-child relationship and be deactivated if required (see [neon](https://github.com/Azathothep/neon) documentation for more informations).
+Entities in your game will be represented by an `EntityID` object.
+They can hold components, have parent-child relationship and be deactivated if required (see [neon](https://github.com/Azathothep/neon) documentation for more informations).

 To create a new neongine entity, use
 ```c#